See Your House in Any Paint Color — Free AI Exterior Visualizer

 The Challenge

 The instinct is “paint the brick white” because that’s what shows up most on Instagram.
 That’s one answer.
-There are at least two others that would also work, and one of them keeps the brick entirely.
+There are at least two others that would also work, and one of them keeps the brick.

 Below is the same house three ways.
-Each “What we told RAI” blockquote is the literal direction we typed in.
-No detailed prompts, no specifications — just plain language describing the change.
+Each “What we told RAI” blockquote is the literal direction we typed.
+No detailed prompts, no specifications.
+Just plain language describing the change.

 Style 1: Modern Farmhouse White